rmw362/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Incredible Pirates/Checkpoint_2/README.md

 ## Question-1
 Use of force incidents by demographics (race, gender, age) and percentage that result in injury or lead to emergency medical attention
 For ease of use, csv files have been provided to link to Tableau.
+Please open .src\Checkpoint_2_Workbook.twb.
 After opening the workbook you must enter the correct password for cpdb-student.
 Please refer to the canvas for this password
 Please link the Race and Race % Sheet with .CP2\Race.csv Please link the Age and Age % Sheet with .CP2\Result_63.csv Please link the Gender and Gender % Sheet with .CP2\Result_64.csv